-1 Description of Exempt information Qualification Notes Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information - see note on public interest at the end of table Privilege lies with the "client" which broadly is the council.
+Description of Exempt information Qualification Notes which a claim to legal professional privilege could Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information - see note on public interest at the end of table Privilege lies with the "client" which broadly is the council.
 Seek the view of the relevant Chief Officer whether they wish to waive privilege.
-Information which reveals that the authority proposes a) to give under any enactment a notice under or by virtues of which requirements are imposed on a person; or b) to make an order Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information - see note on public interest at the end of table The authority is a reference to the principal council or, as the case may be, the committee or sub-committee in relation to whose proceedings or documents the question whether information is exempt or not falls to be determined [etc.] 7.
-Information relating to any action taken or to be taken in connection with the prevention, investigation or prosecution of crime.
-Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information - see note on public interest at the end of table This will not apply to all the papers before a Standards Committee but is likely to need careful consideration in the circumstances of a Investigation or Determination. any way to matters Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information - see note on public interest at the end of table
+6. Information which reveals that the authority proposes a) to give under any enactment a notice under or by virtues of which requirements are imposed on a person; or b) to make an order Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information - see note on public interest at the end of table The authority is a reference to the principal council or, as the case may be, the committee or sub-committee in relation to whose proceedings or documents the question whether information is exempt or not falls to be determined [etc.] in connection with the Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information - see note on public interest at the end of table long, as in all the circumstances of the case, the public interest This will not apply to all the papers before a Standards Committee but is likely to need careful consideration in the circumstances of a Investigation or Determination.
+Information which relates in any way to matters concerning national security Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information - see note on public interest at the end of table